mattermost-community/mattermost-plugin-msteams-meetings/README.md

 **Maintainer:** [@larkox](https://github.com/larkox)

-Start and join voice calls, video calls and use screen sharing with your team members via MS Teams Meetings.
+Start and join voice calls, video calls, and use screen sharing with your team members via MS Teams Meetings.

-## Admin Guide
+## Admin guide

 ### Installation

 The Mattermost MS Teams Meetings plugin is provided in the Mattermost Plugin Marketplace.
-Once enabled, clicking the video icon in a Mattermost channel invites team members to join an MS Teams meeting, hosted using the credentials of the user who initiated the call.
+Once enabled, selecting the video icon in a Mattermost channel invites team members to join an MS Teams meeting, hosted using the credentials of the user who initiated the call.

 ### Requirements

 Mattermost Server v5.26+ is required.

-#### Marketplace Installation
+#### Marketplace installation

 1. In Mattermost, go to **Main Menu > Plugin Marketplace**.
-2. Search for "MS Teams" or manually find the plugin from the list and click **Install**.
+2. Search for "MS Teams" or manually find the plugin from the list and select **Install**.
 3. After the plugin is downloaded and installed, select **Configure**.

-#### Manual Installation
+#### Manual installation

 If your server doesn't have access to the internet, you can download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-msteams-meetings/releases) and upload it to your server via **System Console > Plugin Management**.
 The releases on this page are the same versions available on the Plugin Marketplace.